bit_bio ioGABAergic Neurons 1-3-comp

 Consistent

-Get reproducible results from every vial with high lot-to-lot consistency, confirmed with bulk RNA sequencing.
+Get reproducible results from every vial with high lot-to-lot consistency, with less than 1% differentially expressed genes between lots, confirmed by bulk-RNA sequencing.

 culture_0